 - Echocardiography is often appropriately used to determine if heart function has been changed from treatment, for instance from the effects of chemotherapy or in cardiomyopathy.
 Therefore, it is very incorrect to assume that the results from the echocardiogram offered “no benefit” even if therapy was not changed.

-- The study was a retrospective medical record review which limits the understanding of the data as it doesn’t take into account what the doctor was thinking when they ordered the echocardiogram.
+- The study was a retrospective ical record review which limits the understanding of the data as it doesn’t take into account what the doctor was thinking when they ordered the echocardiogram.

 - ASE does not support using echo to screen low-risk, asymptomatic patients, and the AUC also do not endorse this type of generalized screening.
 ASE has made efforts, through the Choosing Wisely® campaign, to combat the use of testing that is not appropriate for patients.